ARTIST-Association/ARTIST/docs/heliostats.rst

    :width: 55%
    :align: center

+In ``ARTIST`` these translations, as well as possible tilts at each joint, are included in the ``kinematic_deviations`` tensor (see :py:class:`artist.field.kinematic_rigid_body.RigidBody`), allowing multiple rigid body kinematics with slightly different translations and tilts to be effectively modeled.

 Actuators
 ^^^^^^^^^
 Heliostat actuators are the motors responsible for adjusting the heliostat's surface orientation to direct sunlight onto